SAP-archive/BUILD/Contributing.md

 To report a bug, do the following:

 1. Bugs can be reported using the GitHub Issue Tracker for each sub-project.
 Please review our our [Communications Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Communication%20Guidelines.md) document before posting on the Issue Tracker.
 In summary, to be valid a bug must be the following:
- * Real, current bug
+ * A real, current bug
- * No duplicate
+ * Not a duplicate
  * Reproducible

 2. To report a bug, you simply open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.
 For links to each sub-projects, click <a href="#Useful Links"></a>here.

 3. In summary, we prioritize bugs reported as following:
  * A good summary is provided
- * The bukg is well-documented
+ * The bug is well-documented
  * A minimal example (with screen shots if applicable)
  * The [recommended bug template](https://github.wdf.sap.corp/Norman/Norman/blob/master/bug_report_template.md) is used.